 - serve the public

-- provide goods, services or facilities to other businesses or organizations (e.g. manufacturers, wholesalers and professional services have other businesses as their customers)
+- provide goods, services or facilities to other businesses or organizations (for example, manufacturers, wholesalers and professional services have other businesses as their customers)

 Follow the steps below to learn what you must do to provide accessible customer service and train your staff on how to serve people with disabilities.